 This visit will be scheduled approximately five weeks after your diagnostic records are taken.
 At this appointment, our treatment coordinator will:

-- Dr. Tocchio’s evaluation of your orthodontic needs in greater detail;
+- Dr. Singh’s evaluation of your orthodontic needs in greater detail

-- The customized treatment plan developed and recommended for you by Dr. Tocchio;
+- The customized treatment plan developed and recommended for you by Dr. Singh

 - The importance of your cooperation.